 Sought-after skills and typical responsibilities for Video Game Artists include the following: Video game artists:

 - Are responsible for the aesthetics (or visual style) of video games and simulations.

-- Design the artwork for all visual game aspects, such as characters, weapons and vehicles.
+- Design the artwork for all visual game aspects, including characters, weapons, and vehicles.

 - Use 2D/3D computer animation software to mockup and animate video game levels and worlds.

-- Some game artists use motion-capture software to incorporate live-action actors into the video game.
+- Some game artists use motion-capture software to incorporate live-action actors into games.

-- Collaborate with game programmers and designers to ensure finished product is consistent with original artwork.
+- Collaborate with game programmers and designers to ensure the finished product is consistent with the original artwork.

 Marketable skill sets and daily activities for Video Game Programmers include the following.
 Game programmers:

-- Are fluent in the popular video game development programming languages, such as Java, C and C++.
+- Are fluent in popular video game development languages, such as Java, C#, C++, jS & Python.

 - Develop the artificial intelligence (AI) that dictates reactions of computer-controlled elements.